ChenS0407/test/reference/faqs/pipelines/execute.md

 Common reasons are:

-1. If the Agent version of the client is not updated after the Blue Shield version is updated.
+1. If the Agent version of the client is not updated after the BKCI version is updated.
 This may cause this problem.
 2. Verify that the variable DEVOPS_DONT_KILL_PROCESS_TREE is added to the machine.
-3. If an occasional fault occurs, the process of Blue Shield may occasionally fail due to high resource usage.
+3. If an occasional fault occurs, the process of BKCI may occasionally fail due to high resource usage.
 You can try restarting the process process.
 4. The builder receives process termination signals slowly due to network and resource problems.
 Builder resources and networks can be checked.

 ## Q5: remote API remote trigger pipeline, display no permission 2101008